Home

-- Obama responds to San Antonio boy's letter, makes his day 8 hours
+- Two men arrested in connection with murder in Port Arthur 10 hours

-- Residents in Port Arthur dealing with water main leak 15 hours
+- Nev. woman dies of superbug no antibiotic could treat 13 hours

 HEADLINES